Setup WooCommerce to work with Templett

 - Click the “Generate API Key” button

-Copy the Consumer key and Consumer secret in a safe place.
-You’ll need to enter this in Templett.
+Copy the Consumer key and Consumer secret in a safe place or just open Templett is a new tab in your browser.
+You’ll need to enter these keys in Templett.
 Please note, you won’t be able to see these keys again once you close the page dialog box.

 Now log into Templett and navigate to Admin > Settings > Integrations